HaenschenSTK/stk-wr-replays/Readme.md

   - Volcan Island (normal): includes a version without the jump and tunnel cut.
   - Snow Peak (reverse): includes a version without jumping over the ridge.
   - Zen Garden (reverse): includes a version without using the rescue exploit in the cave.
+- TAS world record replay files are included in a separate folder.
+Kudos to Fouks!
+If you want to learn more about TASing in STK, check out his [website](https://moeverse.xyz/stk/tas).

 The tables below were generated from the replay files, using the fastest run currently available in the repository.

-Last Updated: December 8, 2024
+Last Updated: December 12, 2024

 ### Normal Direction